MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-PSSession.md

 Beginning in Windows PowerShell 3.0, **PSSession** objects are stored on the computers at the remote end of each connection.
-To get the sessions on the specified computers, Windows PowerShell creates a temporary connection to each computer and runs a **Get-PSSession** command.
+To get the sessions on the specified computers, PowerShell creates a temporary connection to each computer and runs a **Get-PSSession** command.

 Type the NetBIOS name, an IP address, or a fully-qualified domain name of one or more computers.
 To specify the local computer, type the computer name, localhost, or a dot (.).

-Note: This parameter gets sessions only from computers that run Windows PowerShell 3.0 or later versions of Windows PowerShell.
+Note: This parameter gets sessions only from computers that run Windows PowerShell 3.0 or later versions of PowerShell.
 Earlier versions do not store sessions.

 ```yaml
 Type: String[]